learn-co/learn-ide/README.md

 # Integrated Learn Environment Package

-The goal of this package is to provide Atom with an integration to Learn that is completely OS-independent.
+The goal of this package is to provide Atom with an integration to Learn that is asOS-independent as possible.
 To meet this goal, Atom scripting should be relied upon wherever possible.
 The point of this is to provide a reasonable level of confidence that wherever Atom can run, the Learn Integrated Environment can also run.

 To accomplish this, some design principles are presented: